Other settings

 Allows you to specify a duration of NFC and serial comms inactivity, after which the VTAP reader will automatically enter low power sleep mode.

-Sleep mode primarily runs the VTAP processor at very low power, shutting down all activity except monitoring for NFC and serial comms.
+Sleep mode runs the VTAP processor at very low power, shutting down all activity except monitoring for NFC and serial comms.
 Entering sleep mode also switches off all LED activity, which will resume when sleep mode ends.

 (This is not available on older VTAP100 readers, with v4a hardware or earlier.)